JMU-Wearable-Computing/haptic-glove/Deprecated_5_7_2025/README.md

 ### Message format
 Messages follows the format: `X,n01,n02,n03,n04,n05,n06,n07,n08`

+**NOTE FOR SERIAL COMMUNICATION ONLY:** Despite the known issue with [the dastardly eighth motor driver](#the-dastardly-eighth-motor-driver), the message format remains the same.
+Even if you are not using all eight drivers in your application with Serial communication, values for all eight drivers should be passed if you are sending an [effect message](#effect-messages) unless you are sending an [all stop message](#all-stop-message).

 X is a char that signifies the message type. nXX is a number.
 Negative numbers will be ignored and the playback of the current haptic effect will continue.